 An adversary can use a fuzzer in order to probe for a UTF-8 encoding vulnerability.
 The fuzzer should generate suspicious network activity.

 This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 Any security checks should occur after the data has been decoded and validated as correct data format.
 Do not repeat decoding process, if bad character are left after decoding process, treat the data as suspicious, and fail the validation process.
 Refer to the RFCs to safely decode URL.

 When client input is required from web-based forms, avoid using the "GET" method to submit data, as the method causes the form data to be appended to the URL and is easily manipulated.
 Instead, use the "POST method whenever possible.

 There are tools to scan HTTP requests to the server for valid URL such as URLScan from Microsoft (http://www.microsoft.com/technet/security/tools/urlscan.mspx)

 Be aware of the threat of alternative method of data encoding and obfuscation technique such as IP address encoding.
 (See related guideline section)

 Test your path decoding process against malicious input.

 In the case of path traversals, use the principle of least privilege when determining access rights to file systems.
 Do not allow users to access directories/files that they should not access.

 Assume all input is malicious.
-Create a white list that defines all valid input to the application based on the requirements specifications.
-Input that does not match against the white list should not be permitted to enter into the system.
+Create an allowlist that defines all valid input to the application based on the requirements specifications.
+Input that does not match against the allowlist should not be permitted to enter into the system.